MetaMask/design-tokens/README.md

 A collection of design tokens based on MetaMask's design system.

 Have a question, suggestion, feedback?
-Contributors can [create an issue](https://github.com/MetaMask/design-tokens/issues/new/choose) or internal folks can post on the [#metamask-design-system](https://consensys.slack.com/archives/C0354T27M5M) Slack channel.
-We’re here to help! 💁‍♀️
+Contributors can [create an issue](https://github.com/MetaMask/design-tokens/issues/new/choose) or internal folks can post on the [#metamask-design-system](https://consensys.slack.com/archives/C0354T27M5M) Slack channel. 💁

 ## Documentation